retailnext/node-radius/README.md

       [<attribute name>, <attribute value>],
       ...
     ]

+If you don't care about attribute ordering, you can use a hash for the attributes:

+    attributes: {
+      <attribute name>: <attribute value>,
+      ...
+    }

 If you want to send attributes that you haven't loaded a dictionary for, you can do: